binipringle/intro-to-dh/documentation.md

 $ sudo apt-get install ruby-full
 ~~~

-You should be good to go.
-Now, install Jekyll.
+Now you should be good to go and ready to install Jekyll.
 To install Jekyll, follow its clear and easy guide to [install Jekyll on Ubuntu](https://jekyllrb.com/docs/installation/ubuntu/).
-When this is done, to see that it is installed, typed
+When this is done, to see that it is installed, type

 ~~~ bash
 $ jekyll -v